We hope the students in SHOWCASE will know

 and the Gallivan Center in June.
 A few of the groups will be selected to perform at the other Christmas performances

-and a few groups will be invited on to go on tour in June.
+and a few groups will be invited on to go on tour.

 care for your costumes carefully!
 If you have a sequin costume, DO NOT WASH or DRY CLEAN!!!
 This means the only